Luna-Exchange/avalanche-rewards-projects/README.md

 # Onboarding Missions

-## Introduction
+## Introduction to Avalanche Rewards

-This is a user focused loyalty and retention platform.
-By onboarding missions, you can offer users additional value and increase engagement within your project's ecosystem.
+Avalanche Rewards is a loyalty rewards system designed for projects built on top of the Avalanche blockchain.
+By onboarding missions to Avalanche Rewards, you can offer users additional value and increase engagement within your project's ecosystem.

 ## Onboarding Your Missions

-The process for getting your missions live is as follows:
+The process for getting your missions live on Avalanche Rewards is as follows:

 1. **Mission Design**: Create your mission using the JSON format described below.